 - Obsessive-Compulsive Personality Disorder – Living in an orderly fashion because they want things to be perfect and to be in control at all times.

 - Dependent Personality Disorder – A fear of loneliness and wanting to be taken care of.
 Difficulty with separation from friends and family.
 Submissive to abusive relationships.

 It is difficult to determine the cause of personality disorders.
 However, there is a close connection with child environments and experiences which pertain to experiencing these personality disorders.
 Those with a personality disorder are likely to have experienced childhood abuse or trauma.
 Therefore, childhood experiences and genetics are two close causes.

 When Can I See A Doctor?

 If you feel that you’ve long term symptoms of a personality disorder, consulting your doctor is a great starting point.
 Any signs of erratic behaviour, mood swings, isolation and other problems that may impact your life and those around you could be signs of a personality disorder to resolve.
 Consulting the doctor to determine this is a great first step.

 Do not deal with personality disorders alone.
-If you or somebody you know is suffering from a personality disorder, consult your doctor immediately for a consultation.
+If you or somebody you know is suffering from a personality disorder, consult our doctors in Brunswick immediately for a consultation.